pziakas/likelihood-fit-analysis/README.md

 ## Usage

-To run the project, the user needs to have the folowing installed:
+To run the project, the user needs to have the following installed:

 - [ROOT](https://root.cern/)
 - [JSON for Modern C++](https://github.com/nlohmann/json)

+Make sure to configure the path in the JSON file, according you system.
 Then using the Makefile provided in this project, the user can run the project using the following commands:

 ```bash